njimenez/AkkaProjects/WordCounter/readme.md

 ## DirectoryCrawlerActor

->This [actor](<http://getakka.net/docs/Working%20with%20actors>) handles the crawling of files, and passes the files to a `WordCounterActor` for processing
+>This [actor](<http://getakka.net/docs/Working%20with%20actors>) handles the crawling of files, and passes the files to a `WordCounterActor` for processing.
+It creates the FileEnumeratorActor to enumerate the diretories.

 It handles the following messages:

 * **DirectoryToSearchMessage**
   * Received from the Supervisor when arguments are valid and starts to process the files.
 It will create a `WordCounterActor` per file.

+* **FileInfo**
+  * Received from the `FileEnumeratorActor` when a file is found to meet the search criteria.

 * **CompletedFile**
   * Received from the `WordCounterActor` to signal a counted file.

 * **FailureMessage**
   * Receive from the `WordCounterActor` in case of any failure.

+* **Done**
+  * Received from the `FileEnumeratorActor` when the directory enumeration is done.

 ## FileEnumeratorActor

 >This [actor](<http://getakka.net/docs/Working%20with%20actors>) handles the enumeration for files in filesystem.

+It handles the following message

+* **DirectoryToSearchMessage**
+  * Received from the `DirectoryCrawler` actor to start enumerating the files that meet the search criteria.

 ## WordCounterActor